ezweave/pretty-functional/chapters/one/one.md

 This is a bit of an eyeful... and there _is_ a bug in the version of `lodash` I'm using, which I will point out, shortly.
 (Two, actually.)

 The _key_ difference in this implementation is the use of the [`over`](https://lodash.com/docs/4.17.11#over) operator.
-Instead of using ternarys, I am replacing them with a new, curried function:
+Instead of using ternary operators, I am replacing them with a new, curried function:

 ```js
 const sassyReplacer = (